Kiosk software

+Kiosk software in pay-to-use computer terminals.
+North Island, New Zealand, 2012.

 Kiosk software is the system and user interface software designed for an interactive kiosk or Internet kiosk enclosing the system in a way that prevents user interaction and activities on the device outside the scope of execution of the software.
 This way, the system replaces the look and feel of the system it runs over, allowing for customization and limited offering of ad-hoc services.
-KioskTotal Kiosk software locks down the application in order to protect the kiosk from users which is specially relevant under, but not only limited to, scenarios where the device is publicly accessed such libraries, vending machines or public transport.
+KioskTotal Kiosk software locks down the application in order to protect the kiosk from users which is specially relevant under, but not only limited to scenarios where the device is publicly accessed, such libraries, vending machines, or public transport.

 Kiosk software may offer remote monitoring to manage multiple kiosks from another location.
-An Email or text alert may be automatically sent from the kiosk for daily activity reports or generated in response to problems detected by the software.
-Other features allow for remote updates of the kiosk's content and the ability to upload data such as kiosk usage statistics.
+An e-mail or text alert may be automatically sent from the kiosk for daily activity reports, or generated in response to problems detected by the software.
+Other features allow for remote updates of the kiosk's content and the ability to upload data such as kiosk usage statistics via built-in telemetry tools.
 Kiosk software is used to manage a touchscreen, allowing users to touch the monitor screen to make selections.
-A virtual keyboard eliminates the need for a computer keyboard.
-Kiosk software enables digital signage devices to operate in a dedicated mode, ensuring that the devices run for a specified purpose, thus providing additional security compared to normal mode use.
+A virtual keyboard eliminates the need for a computer keyboard, thus reducing the surface areas vulnerable to vandalism.
+Kiosk software enables digital signage devices to operate in a dedicated mode, ensuring that the devices run for a specified purpose, thereby providing additional security compared to normal mode use.

 Security

 Kiosk system software addresses security by deterring users from maliciously attacking or hacking into the kiosk.
 Kiosk software must be able to prevent misuse of the provided features.
 Of equal importance is the ability of the software to limit non malicious users to specific, predetermined activities so the device can be used for a specific task, communication, action or function.
 Kiosk software is a critical component to protecting public facing devices from hackers, inadvertent misuse, and unauthorized access.
 Kiosk software has the facility for an administrator to configure the software to suit the users and limit user behavior.
 Administrators can enable or disable parts of the kiosk software via secure log in.